Rehabilitation and Expansion of Aligidir Irrigation Project, Eritrea

 - Geo-technical investigations for the weir, sediment trap, canals, and reservoir site.

 The preliminary design of the major works was completed in late 1998.
-The detailed design of the existing and expanded areas, including all field investigations, simulation of the modified main canal, and detailed design of all main, primary, and secondary canals and structures are currently being undertaken.
+The detailed design of the existing and expanded areas, including all field investigations, simulation of the modified main canal, and detailed design of all main, primary, and secondary canals and structures are also completed.

-The GOE is currently pursuing the implementation of the project as a result of the work performed by NRCE.
+During the last few years, the GOE has been implementing the project as a result of the work performed by NRCE.

 Final Design of the Phase I improvements was completed.
 This work involved the rehabilitation of existing main, primary, and secondary canals and structures downstream of the existing reservoir, the drainage network, and the roads as well as system expansion facilities.
 The expansion includes extending the main canal and constructing new irrigation and drainage canal systems and roads in the expansion area.
 The key tasks completed undertaken under final design included: